Instructions

 The CLOB matches Orders whenever buyers' and sellers' Orders overlap.
 Where there are multiple Orders entered at the same price, the CLOB will implement its price/time priority algorithm aimed at prioritizing Orders in a fair and objective way.
 Matching Orders is prioritized based on 1) the best price, and then 2) the time in which those Orders were submitted.

-Process of trading on the CLOB
+Process of Trading on the CLOB

-1. Liquidity Providers submit intent to transact Crypto-Asset to the CLOB, specifying basic information such as prices, quantities, and direction of their intent (buy or sell)
+1. Liquidity Providers submit intent to transact Crypto-Asset to the CLOB, specifying basic information such as prices, quantities, and direction of their intent (buy or sell).

 2. The CLOB collects all of these active Orders into an Order book.